cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-unc0ver-trollstore.md

 ## Preparing TrollStore

-In order to be able to sideload Taurine, a couple more steps need to be done.
+In order to be able to sideload unc0ver (and u0Launcher, if needed), a couple more steps need to be done.

 ### Installing Persistence Helper